ackertyson/dock-ops/README.md

 # dock-ops

 Docker CLI helpers, including common development and deployment commands.
-Run these commands in your project directory as you would normal Docker Compose commands.
+Run these commands in your project directory as you would normal Docker commands.

-Also allows per-project (and per-mode, i.e., development/production/etc.) configuration of how `docker-compose` commands are formulated (which YAML files should be used); see the `setup` command below.
+Why should you care?
+The biggest benefit--apart from succinctness--is that you can configure how `docker-compose` commands are run on a per-project (and per-mode, i.e., development/production/etc.) basis, specifying which YAML files should be used for each; see the `setup` command below.

 ## Installation